 |Title:||Head Track and Field Coach|

-In 2013-14 Mark FitzPatrick begins his third season as the head men's and women's track and field coach.
+In 2014-15, Mark FitzPatrick begins his fourth season as the head men's and women's track and field coach.
+This fall will also mark his second season as the program's co-head cross country coach, a position he shares with 36-year veteran Phil Torrens.

 As the head track and field coach and co-head cross country coach, FitzPatrick will oversee recruiting efforts of both programs.